frostcone/magmaguy.com/wiki/en/elitemobs/dungeons.md

 <details>
 <summary>[Level 50] [Instanced Dungeon] <a href="https://magmaguy.itch.io/elitemobs-thenetherwastes">The Nether Wastes</a> / <a href="https://www.patreon.com/magmaguy">patreon.com/magmaguy</a></summary>

 This dungeon is part of the Story Mode Dungeon series.
 Players can embark on quests that weave a continuous narrative through the dungeons, offering a cohesive and immersive storyline.
+In the Nether Wastes, an unfamiliar realm to all, unknown nether creatures roam its desolate paths.
+From its heart, a haunting resonance echoes, punctuated by the eerie chime of a bell—an unnatural sound that unsettles all who hear it.

 <pre>
 EliteMobs Info: